 - Browse our schedule of courses and important dates.

 Most financial aid programs are not available to continuing education students.
 If you intend to use financial aid at CCV, please visit the application page for first-time degree students or transfer students.
 VSAC offers the Vermont Advancement Grant to Continuing Education students.

 The basic skills assessment is not required for continuing education applicants who have already completed a college degree (associate degree or higher).
 However, the assessment may be needed for enrollment in specific courses.

 You can begin as a Continuing Education student and later choose to become a degree-seeking student.

-Current Vermont State Colleges students (Castleton, Johnson, Lyndon, and Vermont Technical College) who want to take CCV classes but not leave their current college do NOT need to apply.
+Current Vermont State Colleges System students (Castleton, Northern Vermont University, and Vermont Tech) who want to take CCV classes without leaving their current college do NOT need to apply.